MhAlghamdi/FaceRecognition/Attendance/README.md

 ![Alt text](https://github.com/MhAlghamdi/FaceRecognition/blob/master/Attendance/Images/faces.gif "Optional title")

 New employees can be added to the database and recorded easily through `Main.fig` interface.
 Webcam name most be inculded in `Main.m` to add persons to a database by taking 10 snapshots for each person at slightly different lighting conditions and different facial expressions then comparing them with the database.

-GUI in the MATLAB was used to facilitate the input process of the images.
+The GUI in the MATLAB was used to facilitate the input process of the images.

 ![Alt text](https://github.com/MhAlghamdi/FaceRecognition/blob/master/Attendance/Images/main.png "Main interface")